bminer/node-mysql-queues/README.md

 Possible solutions include: (in order of personal preference)

- * Performing your asynchronous operation BEFORE you execute any queued queries (i.e. we could have read "foobar.txt" first, then executed the query.
+ * Performing your asynchronous operation BEFORE you execute any queued queries (i.e. we could have read "foobar.txt" first, then executed the query).
  I understand... most of the time, this is not possible.
  * Call `Queue.pause()` right before the asynchrous operation.
-This is the easy way out, but it comes at a slight cost.
+This is the easy way out, but it comes at a small cost.
 If you pause a Queue, no query can be executed during the asynchronous operation.
 So, for scalability reasons, be sure that your asynchronous operation runs quickly (i.e. a Redis command or something).
+Don't do any video encoding on a 1 GB file.
- * Using synchronous I/O operations (i.e. readFileSync in this case).
+ * Use synchronous I/O operations (i.e. readFileSync in this case).
 This is "just as bad" as calling `Queue.pause()` because the query execution is paused during the synchronous operation, which will take just as long.
+ But, this works, too.

 And finally, to be clear, you are allowed to do asynchronous calls within the query callback of a transaction.
 You just need to `commit()` or `rollback()`